-Futures rise on strong earnings, M&A activity
+Wall Street set for gains on strong earnings, M&A activity

-(Reuters) - U.S. stock index futures rose on Monday as strong earnings and a string of mergers lifted spirits, kicking off a busy week for inflation watchers.
+(Reuters) - U.S. stock indexes were on track to open higher on Monday as strong earnings and a string of mergers lifted spirits, kicking off a busy week for inflation watchers.

-Investors are also keeping an eye on the developments around the $26 billion takeover of U.S. wireless carrier Sprint (S.N) by T-Mobile (TMUS.O), announced on Sunday, which needs to clear five regulatory hurdles.
+Investors are also keeping an eye on developments around the $26 billion takeover of Sprint (S.N) by T-Mobile (TMUS.O) announced on Sunday, which needs to clear five regulatory hurdles.

-Sprint fell 13.1 percent and T-Mobile edged 2.8 percent lower.
+Wireless carrier Sprint fell 11.7 percent, while T-Mobile edged 1.6 percent lower.

+McDonald’s (MCD.N) jumped 4.1 percent after the company reported a better-than-expected rise in quarterly sales at its restaurants.

 “If the previous several weeks of earnings season are any indication, corporate results should continue to act as a buffer to any meaningful turn lower in equity markets,” noted Peter Kenney, senior market strategist at Global Markets Advisory Group, in New York.